Unified Semantic Transformer for 3D Scene Understanding

-In this \textbf{supplementary material}, we first provide additional implementation and evaluation details in \cref{sec:details}.
-Next, we report compute requirements and inference-time statistics in \cref{sec:inference}.
+In this \textbf{Appendix}, we first provide additional implementation and evaluation details in \cref{sec:details}.
+Next, we report compute requirements and inference-time statistics in \cref{sec:inference} and performance statistics for varying numbers of input frames in \cref{sec:frame_scaling}.
 We then examine the interaction between geometry and semantics through an ablation study in \cref{sec:geo_ablation}.
-Finally, in \cref{sec:other_datasets}, we present out-of-distribution evaluations, including results on Replica and qualitative predictions on LERF scenes.
-Additionally, we provide a supplementary video attached with the submission.
+In \cref{sec:other_datasets}, we present out-of-distribution evaluations \rebuttaladd{for additional indoor scenes}, including results on Replica and qualitative predictions on LERF scenes.
+Additionally, in \cref{sec:iggt_compare} we provide quantitative comparisons with a concurrent work called IGGT \cite{li2025iggt}. \rebuttaladd{Next, we investigate instance clustering with HDBSCAN in \cref{sec:instance_cluster} and provide qualitative examples for outdoor scene predictions in \cref{sec:outdoor}.} Finally, we provide a broader impact statement (\cref{sec:broader} and a supplementary video attached with the submission.